Overview

 Significant Issues

-Several potential issues arise from the provisions of this bill:
+Several issues arise from the bill's language and provisions:

-3. Duplicative Efforts: The responsibilities of the Assistant Administrator might overlap with existing roles within the SBA or other departments, potentially leading to duplicative efforts and wasteful spending.
+Duplication of Roles: The responsibilities of the Assistant Administrator might overlap with existing departments or roles, potentially leading to duplicative efforts and possibly wasteful spending.

 Impact on Specific Stakeholders